 GPB Capital Lawsuit

-A GPB Capital class action lawsuit against GPB was registered in a Texas US District Court.
-The Plaintiffs, in this case, alleged that GPB Capital Holdings was operating a Ponzi scheme.
-Ponzi schemes always fail at the cost of investors’ substantial losses.
-It is alleged that GPB Capital Holdings tried to cover up the scheme, and it’s an inevitable failure by telling investors that they would receive continuous returns amounting to 8 percent of their initial investment.
-GPB said it would pay for investors by income generated from the private partnerships.
+The class action lawsuit against GPB was registered in a Texas US District Court.
+The Plaintiffs alleged that GPB Capital Holdings was operating a Ponzi scheme.
+Ponzi schemes always fail at the cost of investors’ funds.
+GPB allegedly tried to cover up the scheme by telling investors they would receive 8 per cent returns on their initial capital investment.
+GPB assured investors it would use income generated from private partnerships.

-Unfortunately, when investors failed to be paid, GPB argued that the returns/income would be distributed based on the partnership’s performance.
-Investors have said that much of their returns were their capital and that GPB Capital Holdings.
+However, when investors weren’t paid, GPB argued that the returns/income would be distributed based on the partnership’s performance.

-Investors have seen GPB raided by the FBI, investigations by FINRA, Ponzi scheme allegations, and many more allegations raise serious concerns.
-Most investors were unaware of the losses until they received notices from their broker-dealers.
-Even more shocking was when investors couldn’t sell their GPB Capital funds.
+Investors have seen their GPB capital funds raided by the Federal Bureau.
+Investigations by FINRA, Ponzi scheme allegations, and many more raise continuing concerns.
+Most investors were unaware of the losses to their GPB capital funds until notified by their broker-dealers.
+They were further shocked when they were told their GPB Capital funds were frozen.

 What is GBP Capital?